 Can You Sell a House Before Probate?

-Many families want to sell a home quickly after a death, but the legal process can affect when that's possible.
-The answer depends on how the home was owned and who has legal authority to act.
+Many families want to sell a home quickly after a death, but the legal process can affect when — and whether — that's possible.
+The answer depends on how the home was titled, who has legal authority over the estate, and your state's specific probate rules.

 Not sure what applies to your situation?